MovementGH/OpenBot-Docs/source/index.html.md

 The category type is a container for other fields.
 It allows you to organize your data for easy access.

+**List:**

+A list is like an array.
+You define a template for the objects that go inside the list, and users can add as many as they want (up to the limit you set).
+It is accessed like an array (ie: Settings.MyList[0].SomeProperty accesses the first element in MyList)

 **Text:**

 The text type holds a string.
 On the guild dashboard, it is chosen using a text field.
 It has a special option called RegEx.
 The RegEx option allows you to set a regular expression which the user's input must match up with.